dave-shawley/devpi-cookbook/README.md

 Usage
 -----
+Include recipes from this cookbook to install the [devpi server][1] as a daemon and, optionally, expose the server via an nginx endpoint.
+This cookbook supports a few different use cases.

+1. Install devpi without additional support.
+2. Manage devpi with either supervisor or runit.
+3. Expose an installed devpi instance using nginx.

+The first use case is easy, add the [devpi::server](#devpiserver) recipe to your `run_list`.
+The second use case is simple as well.
+Include the appropriate recipe and it will install devpi and configure it to run in the chosen environment.
+The final use case requires that you choose how you want devpi to run by selecting one of the other recipes and adding it to the node's `run_list` **before** you include [devpi::nginx](#devpinginx).

+### Recipes

 #### devpi::server
 Include this recipe in the `run_list` to install the devpi server.
 It will also create the daemon user and administrative group if necessary.